Mattea Conforti

 Mattea Marie Conforti (born May 22, 2006) is an American actress.
 She made her debut as a replacement for the titular character in Matilda the Musical in 2015.
-In the same year, Conforti made her film debut playing a minor role in 3 Generations.
 On Broadway, she originated the role of Young Anna in Frozen and played Louise in the 2017 revival of Sunday in the Park with George.
-Conforti has starred in films and television shows such as Power, NOS4A2, The Super and Viper Club.
+Conforti has starred in television shows such as Power, NOS4A2, and The Testaments.
 Additionally, she voiced Young Elsa in Frozen 2 and the titular character of Moon in The Ollie & Moon Show.

 Life and career

-2006–2016: Early life and career beginnings
+2006–2017: Early life and career beginnings

 Conforti was born in 2006 in New Jersey to Nicole and Damian Conforti.
+She spent the first decade of her life in West Caldwell.
+She’s an alum of Mountain Lakes High School, where she was captain of the cheerleading and lacrosse teams.

 Conforti first appeared onscreen at age seven in a Charmin commercial.
 At a young age, Conforti bought tickets to see Matilda the Musical with her grandmother.
 Conforti felt a "tinge of disappointment" since she could "easily see herself [starring as the lead character]" and "[she] could have done that".

 In September 2014, at the age of eight, Conforti attended an open casting call for Matilda the Musical.
 Two months later, Conforti received a callback and was cast as a replacement for the titular character.
 She learnt to speak with a British accent and performed from June 2015 to May 2016.
+In the same year, Conforti made her film debut playing a minor role in 3 Generations.